Frequently Asked Questions

 Does OMK provide programming other than the summer camp?
 Is there programming for adults, young men, etc.?

 Yes!
 OMK is very eager to expand our community by providing programming for everyone: mamas, daddies, brothers, uncles, the cool elder around the corner, everyone.
 And we're almost there.
-Please bear with us as we seek different ways to continue to serve and build with all our folks.
-Keep checking back for new developments.
-And follow @our_mothers_kitchens on Instagram to stay in touch with us!
+Please join us for our community dinner series, In Search of Our Foremothers’ Kitchens, honoring Ntozake, Zora, Alice and Vertamae.
+Check the Events page and follow @our_mothers_kitchens on Instagram for more info and to stay in touch with us!

 Who is eligible to apply for the camp?